 - 12. Use the GitHub Create Release UI the make a new release. - 13.
-Create a tag using the format twisted-VERSION based on the latest commit on the release branch, making sure the version includes a rc suffix, for example twisted-24.2.0rc1. - 14.
-Use Twisted VERSION as the name of the release, for example Twisted 24.2.0rc1. - 15.
+Create a tag using the format twisted-VERSION based on the latest commit on the release branch. - 14.
+Use Twisted VERSION as the name of the release. - 15.
 Add the release NEWS to GitHub Release page. - 16.
 Make sure 'This is a pre-release' is checked. - 17.
 Github Actions will upload the dist to PyPI when a new tag is pushed to the repo. - 18.
 You can check the status of the automatic upload via GitHub Action - 19.
 Read the Docs hooks not have version for the release candidate.
 Use the Read the Docs published for the pull request. - 20.
 The review for the PR will be requested after the files are on PyPI so that a full review and manual test can be done. - 21.
 Most probably there will be some minor comments received via email or GitHub regarding the final content of the release notes.
 It's OK to make those changes as part of the release branch.
 It's OK to update the text of the candidate release notes, in the final NEWS file the release candidate version is removed and replaced with the final version.
 No need for a new ticket or separate pull request.
 These changes will be reviewed as part of the final release review process. - 22.
 While the final public release is not made and the release tag created the release branch will not be kept up to date with trunk.